 This is a protocol for language servers that can provide editor-agnostic IDE-like features.
 The idea being that instead of each editor having to implement the same features over and over, they can just implement this protocol and then each language has one or two LSP servers that do all the heavy lifting.

-If I’m being honest, I’ve found these to be disappointingly lacking compared to tools like IntelliJ or PyCharm.
+If I’m being honest, I’ve found these to be disappointingly lacking compared to tools like IntelliJ or PyCharm. *I’ve often wondered if the missing features are because the implementers don’t know what they’re missing.
 I’m always open to it improving, so I check in from time to time.

 A sketch of an idea